-'''

-// fwStructuralPatch/creator/autoload.cpp
+''' // fwStructuralPatch/creator/autoload.cpp :::fwAtomsPatch::StructuralCreatorDB::sptr creators = ...:fwAtomsPatch::StructuralCreatorDB::getDefault(); creators->registerCreator(::fwStructuralPatch::creator::fwMedData::Equipment1::New()); '''

-::fwAtomsPatch::StructuralCreatorDB::getDefault

-creators->registerCreator(::fwStructuralPatch::creator::fwMedData::Equipment1::New());

-'''

 Semantic patch

 The semantic patches are registered in the ::fwAtomsPatch::SemanticPatchDB singleton.
 The structural patch provides a method apply that performs the structure conversion.
 The constructor defines the origin classname, the origin version of the object, and the origin and the target context version as described in the .graphlink.